Ernestine Friedl: Education

-Friedl attended Hunter College, a public women's college in the Upper East Side of New York, from which she graduated in 1941 with a Bachelor of Arts in pre-social work.
+Friedl attended Hunter College, a public women's college on the Upper East Side of Manhattan, from which she graduated in 1941 with a Bachelor of Arts in pre-social work.

-Friedl went to graduate school at Columbia University from 1941 to 1950, earning a Ph.D. in anthropology in 1950.
+Friedl attended graduate school at Columbia University from 1941 to 1950, earning a Ph.D. in anthropology.

 Influences

 While in attendance at Hunter College, Friedl met three influential figures in her life: Dorothy L. Keur and Elsie Steedman, both professors of anthropology who taught and inspired Friedl to pursue the same field, as well as her future husband Harry Levy, who studied classics.
 It was Levy who encouraged Friedl to continue on with post-graduate studies in order to become an anthropologist.
 Other influences include Columbia professors Ralph Linton and Ruth Benedict.

 Fieldwork

 In 1942 and 1943, under the tutelage of Columbia professor Ralph Linton, Friedl studied the St. Croix Chippewa Indians of Wisconsin.
 She published a dissertation concerning the Chippewa political organization and leadership.
 After receiving her Ph.D. at Columbia, she and her husband Harry Levy traveled to Greece in 1954 where they engaged in anthropological fieldwork.
 She had been awarded a Fulbright grant to study life in a Greek village Vasilika, a small agricultural town with a population of 216 people.
-She returned to the area from 1964 to 1965 to do fieldwork with migrants.
-In 1971 and 1972, Friedl and Levy spent time in Athens working on her book Women and Men, which is when Friedl's interest in gender roles began.
+She returned to the area from 1964 to 1965 to conduct fieldwork with migrants.
+In 1971 and 1972 Friedl's interest in gender roles developed, as she and Levy spent time in Athens working on her 1975 book Women and Men.